 Princeton University’s campus is always open to families.
 Stroll through our gardens, view our outdoor sculpture collection, visit a Gothic courtyard, and say hello to the tigers guarding Nassau Hall.
 Picnic in our green spaces or grab a quick bite at the food court of the Frist Campus Center.
 We’ll see you on campus!

 Princeton's gargoyles, the small grotesque animal or human figures carved in stone, can be found at dozens of locations on everything from downspouts to arches.
 This self-guided tour will lead you across campus in search of our stupendous stone guardians.

-Go on a tiger safari!
-Download a copy of The Tigers of Princeton University: A Campus Safari and Photo Essay for descriptions and locations of the countless tigers on campus.
+Go on a tiger Safari!
+Visit the Princetoniana webpage to see a preview of the tigers hiding on campus.
 How many can you find?

 Discover the outdoor sculptures that adorn Princeton's beautiful campus, listen to audio recordings by curators, historians, and conservators, and read about the history of this one of the country’s most significant collections of twentieth- and twenty-first-century sculpture.